 - Pervasive cultural pressure on women to be thin plays a significant role in diminishing self-esteem and creating an atmosphere for eating disorders to flourish

 Regardless of the causes, eating disorders are dangerous and possibly fatal.
 In fact, eating disorders have the highest mortality rate of any mental illness.
 Thus treatment is critically important.

 There are three primary categories of eating disorders: anorexia nervosa, bulimia and eating disorder not otherwise specified (ED-NOS):

 - Anorexia nervosa is an obsessive preoccupation with weight loss and the action of eating.
 Sufferers may refuse to eat, restrict their caloric intake, and many engage in compulsive exercising.
 These behaviors usually result in extreme weight loss, hair loss, fertility issues, and high risk of organ failure.
-Anorexia is often characterized by drive for perfectionism and is often accompanied by depression, anxiety or substance abuse.
+Anorexia is often characterized by drive for perfectionism and is often accompanied by depression, anxiety.